danielgu0819/peerreview/index.md

    The code's core parts are
-   1) to use selenium for pseudo element extraction
+   . to use selenium for pseudo element extraction
-   2) to use firefox browser and my username/password login library url
-   3) to find the each pdf file's link and download
+   . to use firefox browser and my username/password login library url . to find the each pdf file's link and download
-   4) output files is biorxiv-pdf2.csv
+   . output files is biorxiv-pdf2.csv

-3, biorxiv3.Rmd (R code)
+3, **biorxiv3.Rmd** (R code)
    There are two functions
-   1) to analyze published pdf files, the methods similar like biorxiv.Rmd
-   2) to build knn prediction model and correlation analysis
-   3) output file biorxiv-pdf3.csv
+   . to analyze published pdf files, the methods similar like biorxiv.Rmd . to build knn prediction model and correlation analysis . output file biorxiv-pdf3.csv

-4, biorxiv-senti.Rmd
+4, **biorxiv-senti.Rmd**
    This code is independent code, get sentiment data for preprint pdf files and published pdf files. output are
-   1) biorxiv-senti-data.csv, biorxiv-senti-data.pdf  for preprint  pdf files
+   . biorxiv-senti-data.csv, biorxiv-senti-data.pdf  for preprint  pdf files
-   2) biorxiv-senti-data2.csv biorxiv-senti-data2.pdf for published pdf files
+   . biorxiv-senti-data2.csv biorxiv-senti-data2.pdf for published pdf files

 ### Support or Contact
 Instructor: Associate Professor  Dr. Quan Long